HeroPhil/vawi-cs-pl/README.md

 ## How to run the project
 To run the project you can either use the .NET Core CLI or Visual Studio Code.
 The .vscode folder contains a launch.json file which contains the run task.
 To run the project, press F5.
 The bin/ folder contains already the compiled binaries for arm macs.
-You can just execute the vawi-cs-sl file from the root folder.
+You can just execute the vawi-cs-pl file from the root folder.